RicardoGoncalves-CS/CSharpLearning/Week 3/README.md

 ### Encapsulation

-Encapsulation is another of the fundamental concepts of object-oriented programming, and it refers to the practice of hiding the internal details of an object and providing a clear interface for accessing and modifying its state.
+Encapsulation refers to the practice of hiding the internal details of an object and providing a clear interface for accessing and modifying its state.
 Encapsulation helps to protect an object's internal state from unauthorized modification, which can help to ensure the correctness and reliability of your code.

 In C#, encapsulation is achieved by using access modifiers like public, protected, and internal to control access to an object's properties, fields, and methods.
 By making certain properties or methods private, for example, you can ensure that they can only be accessed or modified from within the object itself, which helps to prevent unintended side effects and makes your code more robust and maintainable.